-- Define Low-Barrier Navigation Centers and permit them within all zones allowing mixed-uses and all nonresidential zones allowing multifamily residential. - Revise the permitted uses for the C-1, C-2, C-3, and C-6 zones to allow supportive housing subject to the same review process as the same development type in the same zone. - Revise permitted uses in the C-4 and C-6 zones to permit transitional housing subject to the same review process as multi-family uses in the same zone. - Clarify definitions of accessory dwelling units (ADUs) and second dwelling units and revise permitted uses to permit ADUs ministerially in any residential or mixed-use zone.
-The County will also remove owner-occupancy requirements on ADUs until 2025.
+- Permit Low-Barrier Navigation Centers within all zones allowing mixed-uses and all nonresidential zones allowing multifamily residential. - Revise the permitted uses for the C-1, C-2, C-3, and C-6 zones to allow supportive housing subject to the same review process as the same development type in the same zone. - Revise permitted uses in the C-P. C-1, C-2, C-3, C-4, and C-6 zones to permit transitional housing subject to the same review process as multi-family uses in the same zone. - Clarify definitions of accessory dwelling units (ADUs) and second dwelling units.
+Revise Table 2-6 in the Zoning Code to clarify that ADUs are a permitted use (P) in the C-3 and C-6 zones.
+Remove owneroccupancy requirements on ADUs until 2025.
+Reflect changes to state law enacted in September 2024 through SB 1211. - Define conditions for permitting residential uses in commercial zones in urban areas under SB 6 and AB 2011 (including the extension and revisions enacted (through AB 2243) in September 2024). - Revise the definition of "emergency shelters" to include other interim interventions, including but not limited to, navigation centers, bridge housing, and respite or recuperative care, consistent with California Government Code Section 65583(4)(A).